-In addition to potential future oil and gas development projects, the Action Alternatives would intersect with the footprint of the Removal of Indian Canyon Guard Station (Figure 3.15-1, Item 22) and the Gateway South Transmission line (Figure 3.15-1, Item 24).
+In addition to potential future oil and gas development projects, the cumulative impacts study area for geology and soils Action Alternatives would intersect with the footprint of the Removal of Indian Canyon Guard Station (Figure 3.15-1, Item 22) and the Gateway South Transmission line (Figure 3.15-1, Item 24) and the Uintah Advantage Energy Associates crude oil processing facility (Figure 3.15-1, Item 27).
 Ground-disturbing activities associated with all of these actions would contribute to cumulative impacts affecting slope failure, soil erosion, and the potential for collapse.
-Both the removal of the Indian Canyon Guard Station and the Gateway South Transmission line would be constructed on geologic units subject to slope failure and on soils subject to soil erosion.
-Both projects could be constructed in the area of unmapped abandoned mines.
+Both the removal of the Indian Canyon Guard Station andtThe Gateway South Transmission line would be constructed on geologic units subject to slope failure and, on soils subject to soil erosion, Both projects and could be constructed in the area of unmapped abandoned mines.
+The Uintah Advantage Energy Associates crude oil processing facility is located on relatively flat land in the Basin where there is no risk of slope failure, but the facility is in an area that would be subject to wind erosion.